 (Shelf available in an option of BLACK or WHITE)

 Did you know that dehydration actually affects your spine?
 The spongy cushions located between the vertebrae (bones) of the spine (they are called discs) are filled with large amounts of water.
 All day long, as we are in an upright position, the water is slowly squeezed out of the discs, then, they rehydrate at night.
 This is also the reason why we are a bit taller in the morning.

 A lack of hydration also increases pain sensitivity.

 EAT WELL 🥬

-Hey, I know you know this.
+We know you know this.
 A bad diet causes lots of unwanted stuff and you can add back pain to that list.
-High amounts of processed fat and sugar in the diet contributes to inflammation in the body and that can lead to breakdown of those spongey cushion discs in the spine.
+High amounts of processed fat and sugar in the diet contribute to inflammation in the body.
+This can lead to breakdown of those spongey cushion discs in the spine.